AdobeDocs/app-builder/src/pages/get_started/app_builder_get_started/first_app.md

 Note the last section of the output, `To view your deployed application`, shows two urls of the app by default, for the CDN host and Experience Cloud Shell.
 In the latter case, The URL format of the app should follow `https://experience.adobe.com/?devMode=true#/custom-apps/?localDevUrl=<your-app-url>`.

 You can undeploy your app with `aio app undeploy`.
-To learn more about deployment, please refer to [Deployment Overview](../../guides/app_builder_guides/deployment/deployment.md).
+To learn more about deployment, please refer to the [Deployment Overview](../../guides/app_builder_guides/deployment/deployment.md).
 To automate your build, deploy, and build process with out-of-the-box CI/CD GitHub actions, please refer to [CI/CD for App Builder Applications](../../guides/app_builder_guides/deployment/cicd_for_app_builder_apps.md).

-## 8. Common Issues
+## 8. Common issues

 1. Please first make sure your CLI and all plugins are up to date.
 For the CLI, you can check the version through `aio -v` and compare it with the `npm show @adobe/aio-cli version`.
 If your CLI is outdated, update it by running `npm install -g @adobe/aio-cli`.
 After that, you can simply run `aio update` to ensure all core plugins are updated.